Kāpiti Line: Operation

 A proposal to extend the electrification to Waikanae was approved by the Greater Wellington Regional Council on 8 May 2007.
 This project included the double tracking of the single track line between Mackays Crossing (between Paekakariki and Paraparaumu) as far as the rail underbridge and river bridge south of Waikanae.
 The $90 million project started in December 2008, and was completed in 2011, with the first commuter trains to Waikanae on 20 February.
 Completion of the project was delayed to 2011 to minimise commuter disruption by working in the quiet end-of-year holiday period, according to ONTRACK programme director David Gordon.
 The project involved 50 workers and 20 machines installing 600 traction poles in eight or nine metre deep holes, and laying 30 km of rail and 30,000 sleepers.
 The project allows commuter services from Waikanae every 15 minutes at peak travel times but more commonly every 30 minutes.
 The new Matangi electric multiple units were used on the Kapiti Line from mid-2011.
 Paraparaumu and Waikanae stations were upgraded at a cost of more than $1 million each.
 Upgrading Waikanae station rather than moving it south of Elizabeth Street or providing a road underpass was criticised locally, as frequent closing of the Elizabeth Street level crossing south of the station (which connected to State Highway through the town) could increase traffic congestion in Waikanae.
-However this has since been alleviated by the opening of the Kāpiti Expressway which has moved the main road west and out of the centre of Waikanae itself.
+However this has since been alleviated by the opening of the Kāpiti Expressway which has moved the main road west and out of the centre of Waikanae.

 Ten traction substations along the line take electricity from Wellington Electricity or Electra's 11,000-volt distribution network and transform and rectify it to 1500-volt direct current for the overhead traction lines.
 The substations are located at Wellington, Kaiwharawhara, Glenside, Paremata, Mana, Pukerua Bay, Paekakariki, Raumati, Lindale and Waikanae.
-Also along the line are two "cross-tie" substations at Ngauranga and Tawa, which provide a switching function but don't have transformers or rectifiers.
+Also along the line are two "cross-tie" substations at Ngauranga and Tawa, which provide a switching function but do not have transformers or rectifiers.

 Public road-rail crossings have warning lights and barriers, and some are now fitted with automatically locking pedestrian gates to prevent use while alarms are operating.

-In 2021 upgrading of the Plimmerton railway station started, to be completed by 2023.
-Some trains will then turn around at Plimmerton rather than Porirua thus increasing the peak capacity of the line by reducing the number of passengers on trains to Waikanae.
+Between 2021 and March 2024, upgrades were made to Plimmerton railway station that allowed some trains to turn around at Plimmerton rather than the earlier Porirua, increasing the peak capacity of the line by reducing the number of passengers on trains to Waikanae.

-Accidents on line

-For accidents on the single-track section between Pukerua Bay and Paekakariki see North–South Junction.
+In July 2026 thefts of copper cable at the Takapu Road Station disrupted rail services on the line.
+Similar thefts also occurred this year on the Hutt Valley Line.